-Building a National consensus: Why customer stewardship matters was written by the Better Infrastructure Initiative's, Gary Bowditch and Gordon Noble in collaboration with Glen Kierse.
+Building a National consensus: Why customer stewardship matters was written by the Better Infrastructure Initiative's, Garry Bowditch and Gordon Noble in collaboration with Glen Kierse.

 Customer stewardship is the collective management principles and practices that focus on delivering quality long-term customer outcomes.
 Embedding a customer stewardship culture into infrastructure management offers the opportunity of more timely, scaled and feasible infrastructure.

 Infrastructure plays a critical role in the lives of its customers and the community.
 An explicit accountability to customer rights and guarantee of fairness engenders trust and confidence.

 In the wake of technology transformation, empowering customers to be informed about when, where and how to access infrastructure services benefits customers and suppliers alike.

 Stakeholder management is about establishing the systems, structures and processes to listen and work with stakeholders.
 Stakeholders can oppose any change if not properly consulted.

 People matter in infrastructure.
 Ensuring a clear and public alignment of systems and processes is essential in shaping a well-balanced and integrated culture that champions long-term outcomes.